-The Texas State University System Foundation, Inc. is a non-profit corporation created in 1977 to provide financial support for the Universities and Colleges within the Texas State University System and for the System Office.
-The Foundation provides funds for student scholarships, faculty awards and for assisting the Chancellor in the performance of his duties.
-During fiscal year 2012, the Foundation had net assets of \$7,219,086.
-The Foundation provided \$1,133,620 in scholarships, faculty awards, and assistance to several institutions, the Chancellor and Board of Regents.
+The Texas State University System Foundation, Inc. was established in 1977 by the Board of Regents to assist the System in gaining private financial support, and to help component institutions pursue additional education-related activities and outreach.
+It is a private, nonprofit corporation that exists solely for the benefit of the Texas State University System.
+It has an independent board of directors that governs Foundation activities and manages Foundation funds.
+During fiscal year 2013, the Foundation had net assets of \$8,695,433.
+The Foundation provided \$1,143,379 in scholarships and faculty awards, as well as assistance to several institutions, the Chancellor and Board of Regents.